-۷. encouraging home-based businesses. е. leading ursue the development of Centres of Excellence as a means of creating g edge knowledge in the fields of mining technology and environmental ation technology. f.
-Will de evelop a strategy for industrial and business park development. g. initiati einforce its commitment to economic development and job creation ives by facilitating and expediting emerging development projects.
-This istration of commitment may include: i. developing approval processes which are more customer friendly; ii. establishing rapid response teams to assist and expedite projects to fruition; iii. establishing high priority on response times; and, establishing high priority on response times; and, assigning a caseworker to assist applicants to obtain the required approvals. h iv.
-Will co assigning a caseworker to assist applicants to obtain the required h. iv.
-Will co outsta assigning a caseworker to assist applicants to obtain the required approvals. h. iv.
-Will co outsta i. assigning a caseworker to assist applicants to obtain the required approvals.
-Ontinue to develop tourism infrastructure and promote the City as an nding vacation destination and place to live and work by: leveraging natural amenities, environmental successes and geological
+- v. encouraging home-based businesses. - e.
+Will pursue the development of Centres of Excellence as a means of creating leading edge knowledge in the fields of mining technology and environmental restoration technology. - f.
+Will develop a strategy for industrial and business park development. - g.
+Will reinforce its commitment to economic development and job creation initiatives by facilitating and expediting emerging development projects.
+This demonstration of commitment may include: - i. developing approval processes which are more customer friendly; - ii. establishing rapid response teams to assist and expedite projects to fruition; - iii. establishing high priority on response times; and, - iv. assigning a caseworker to assist applicants to obtain the required approvals. - h.
+Will continue to develop tourism infrastructure and promote the City as an outstanding vacation destination and place to live and work by: - i. leveraging natural amenities, environmental successes and geological history as recreational and lifestyle attractors: - ii. selectively enhancing arts and cultural amenities to fit unique heritage and local strengths; - iii. building on existing world-class attractions such as Science North and Dynamic Earth to create a critical mass of tourism opportunities;